 The Isle of Man is a self-governing British Crown dependency, located between Great Britain and the island of Ireland in the Irish Sea.
 It's not part of the United Kingdom, nor is it a territory akin to Bermuda, Gibraltar, or the Falkland Islands.
 The Isle of Man’s most populous city is Douglas, with a population of 26,000, making up over a third of the entire population.
-The Isle of Man has a 2020 population of 85,033 according to the latest estimates from the UN's World Population Prospects.

 The national origin groups of the Isle of Man are made up as such:

 - 60% British (50% English, 5% Scottish, 5% Welsh)

 - 7% South African

 - 5% Australian